sydneyvictor/sydneyvictor.github.com/index.md

  * Experienced with students of all ages
  * Lessons targeting your individual goals
  * Focus on safe training techniques that will help you find your potential without damaging your voice.
+ * ARCT in Piano Performance
+ * BMUS in Voice Performance
+ * Certified McClosky Voice Technician [Certification Pending]
  * Member of the B.C.
 Registered Music Teacher's Association
- * [Certification Pending] Certified McClosky Voice Technician
+ * UMT Certified Elite Educator
- * ARCT in Piano Performance
- * BMUS in Voice Performance

 ## Learn More About Sydney